Campaign Finance Reform

 Meanwhile, companies like Amazon—which doubled its profits from $5.6 billion in 2017 to $11.2 billion in 2018—continue to pay zero dollars in federal income taxes.
 This is outrageous.

 In short, America is in desperate need of an economic course correction.
 A good place to start would be investing in infrastructure.
 The American Society of Civil Engineers gives Pennsylvania a D+ grade on our roads, bridges, waterways, electrical grids, and other infrastructure.
 Instead of giving away billions of dollars of tax cuts to corporations, we should invest in our aging roads and bridges.
-Not only will this will create jobs now, but it will help prepare our economy for the future.
+Not only will this create jobs now, but it will help prepare our economy for the future.

 As your representative in Congress, I will promote common good capitalism that offers Americans the ability to pursue their own form of happiness.